Overview

 phpinfo();

-?> - Save and close the file and return to your shell.
+?> - Save the file and return to your shell.

 The page lists all PHP settings currently used on your website.